vosjo/sdb_manual/mass_determination/mass_determination.rst

 ^^^^^^^^
 A fortran implementation of an MCMC code to determine stellar masses is BAGEMASS from `Maxted et al. 2015 <https://arxiv.org/abs/1412.7891>`_.
 This is a fast code using the Yale-Potsdam stellar isochrones (`YaPSI <http://www.astro.yale.edu/yapsi/>`_).
 The downside of this code is that the observables (Teff, R, Fe/H, L) are hardcoded and can't be changed without rewriting fortran code.
 But if you have these observables it is as easy as plugging in their values and errors and pressing enter.

-BAGEMASS can be obtained from sourceforge: `https://sourceforge.net/projects/bagemass/`_
+BAGEMASS can be obtained from sourceforge: https://sourceforge.net/projects/bagemass/

 EMCMASS
 ^^^^^^^
 EMCMASS is a python 'port' of the BAGEMASS tool I have written that makes it easier to change the observables and the stellar evolution models.
 It relies on the `EMCEE <http://dan.iel.fm/emcee/current/>`_ code from `Foreman-Mackey et al. 2013 <https://arxiv.org/abs/1202.3665>`_ for the MCMC part.
-The standard setup uses Teff, logg and Fe/H as observables together with the MESA isochrones and stellar tracks (`MIST <http://waps.cfa.harvard.edu/MIST/>`_), but all of this can be easily changed.
+The observables can be any combination of Teff, logg, logL, logR and [M/H].
+Both the YaPSI isochrones from BAGEMASS and the MESA isochrones and stellar tracks (`MIST <http://waps.cfa.harvard.edu/MIST/>`_), are included.
 You can even change which model parameters you would like to use, although I can't imagine why you would want to do this.
 Full documentation on how to use EMCMASS is included with the code.

-EMCEE can be obtained from github: `https://github.com/Alegria01/emcmass`_
+EMCEE can be obtained from github: https://github.com/Alegria01/emcmass

 Example using EMCEE
 -------------------